metabase/metabase/docs/questions/sharing/answers.md

 ## Downloading your question's results

-You can export the results of a question by clicking on the **Download arrow** (a down arrow in a cloud) in the lower right of the screen, or from a chart on a dashboard by clicking on the **...** in the upper right or a dashboard card.
+You can export the results of a question by clicking on the **download arrow** (a down arrow in a cloud) in the lower right of the screen, or from a chart on a dashboard by clicking on the **three dot** (...) menu in the upper right or a dashboard card.

 Results can be downloaded as: